ionelmc/cookiecutter-pylibrary/README.rst

   * isort_
   * bumpversion_

 * Support for C extensions (including coverage measurement for the C code).
+See c_extension_support_.
 * Packaging and code quality checks.
 This template comes with a tox environment (``check``) that will:

   * Check if your ``README.rst`` is valid.